-- Employees must be aware that any Internet activity and actions on an employee's part may be associated with the Authority. - As appropriate, employees should clarify that the employee is not speaking on the Authority's behalf (unless the employee is authorized to do so in writing). - Employees should consider using a disclaimer such as, "The views expressed in this profile/post/video are mine and do not necessarily reflect the views of my employer," if participating in industry-related online discussions. - Respect is the cornerstone of online etiquette.
+• Employees must Bb e aware that any Internet activity and actions on an employee's part may be associated with the Authority.

+- As appropriate, employees should clarify that you the employee are is not speaking on the Authority's behalf (unless you are authorized to do so in writing). - Employees should Cconsider using a disclaimer such as, "The views expressed in this profile/post/video are mine and do not necessarily reflect the views of my employer," if participating in industry-related online discussions. - Respect is the cornerstone of online etiquette.
 The use of language that is discriminatory, harassing, bullying, retaliatory, or threatens violence will not be tolerated.